edauterman/larch/README.md

 ### Figure 4 (right)

-Generate the right plot in figure 4 by running:
+Generate the right plot in figure 4 by running in `scripts/`:
 ```
-python3 plot_cost.py
+python3 plot_cost.py        # < 1 min
 ```
 This script will output a plot in `larch/scripts/out_plots/plot_cost.png`.